momentohq/public-dev-docs/docs/cache/manage/metrics_in_the_console.md

 ---
 sidebar_position: 2
-sidebar_label: Metrics in the console
+sidebar_label: Metrics in the Console
-title: Metrics in the console
+title: Metrics in the Console
 pagination_prev: null
 description: Metrics in the console
+hide_title: true
 ---

 # Metrics in the console